 As a border county, we have a high proportion of migration from England.
 Since the removal of the bridge toll in 2020, migration from England has increased significantly, most notably in the south east of the county, this is having an impact on the proportion of families speaking Welsh at home.
-As a result, most learners receiving their education through the medium of Welsh in Monmouthshire do not come from Welsh speaking homes and many migrating into the county after the age of 8 have difficulty accessing Welsh medium education.
+As a result, most learners receiving their education through the medium of Welsh in Monmouthshire do not come from Welsh speaking homes with many migrating into the county after the age of 8 have difficulty accessing Welsh-medium education.

-The immersion model described above is consistent across Wales for children who start school in Reception and at any time during the Foundation Phase.
-However, this model is not applicable for learners wishing to join a Welsh medium school from year 3 and upwards.
-As demand for this kind of provision is growing, different models of late immersion to support older learners new to Welsh are evolving.
+The late immersion model described above is consistent across Wales for children who start school in Reception and at any time during the Foundation Phase.
+However, this model is not applicable for learners wishing to join a Welsh-medium school from year 3 and upwards.
+As demand for this kind of provision is growing, different models of immersion to support older learners new to Welsh are evolving.

-Currently there is a lack of provision for learners in Monmouthshire who wish to transfer into a Welsh medium school in Key Stage 2.
-However, from September 2021, Monmouthshire are funding a three-year late immersion provision pilot based at Ysgol Gymraeg Y Ffin to develop and implement a model of immersion provision that will meet the needs of learners effectively within the context of our local authority.
+Currently there is a lack of provision for learners in Monmouthshire who wish to transfer into a Welsh-medium school in Key Stage 2.
+From September 2021, Monmouthshire established a three-year pilot scheme for late immersion provision based at Ysgol Gymraeg Y Ffin.
+As well as opening up opportunities for learners to access Welsh-medium education at any time in the primary age range, the pilot will also inform the most appropriate model for immersion provision to meet the needs of learners in Monmouthshire over the life of this WESP.
+The LA will meet regularly with staff to support the development of the provision and monitor progress.